Doctor of Physical Therapy (DPT)

 • Satisfactorily complete a minimum of 127 semester hours with a cumulative GPA of 3.0 or above

-• Achieve no grade lower than C+ in all but 2 courses.
-See grading policy for further details.
+• Achieve no grade lower than B- in all but 2 courses.
+See DPT handbook grading policy for further details.

 Grading

 The DPT program reserves the right to determine how it defines professional competence and professional behavior, to establish standards of excellence, and to evaluate students.
-Semester grades are determined by the instructor's evaluation of the student's daily participation in class, performance on periodic tests, work on research papers and class projects, and achievement on final examinations.
-The DPT program reserves the right to decline or withdraw a student’s admission if the student’s mental health status indicates that such action is essential for the safety of fellow students, faculty, administrative staff, or patients.
-The DPT program uses the following percentages for grade determination: A = 93-100%, A- = 90-92%, B+ = 87-89%, B = 83-86%, B- = 80-82%, C+ = 77-79%, C = 73-76%, C- = 72-70%, D = 60-69%, F = 59% or below, P = pass, NP = no pass, I = incomplete.
+Semester grades for courses are determined by the respective instructor's evaluation of the student's participation in class, performance on periodic tests/quizzes, work on research papers and class projects, and achievement on mid-semester and final examinations.
+The DPT program reserves the right to decline or withdraw a student’s admission if the student’s mental health status indicates that such action is essential for the well-being of fellow students, faculty, administrative staff, or patients.
+The DPT program utilizes letter grades for didactic coursework; these are detailed in the student handbook.

 Clinical Grading